qdgp/Data-driven-learning-of-the-generalized-Langevin-equation-with-state-dependent-memory/README.md

 </p>

-## data
+## Full Data
-Full data including MD data, training set and simulation data of unimodal case can be accessed from Globus with the link (https://app.globus.org/file-manager?origin_id=ec51ed95-bc26-44a4-a8a0-65b74d694c33&origin_path=%2F).
+Due to the storage limitation of GitHub, we only upload part of the data.
+The full data including MD trajctories (example 1), positon and velocity of the resolved variables, simulation data (example1) can be accessed from Globus with the link (https://app.globus.org/file-manager?origin_id=ec51ed95-bc26-44a4-a8a0-65b74d694c33&origin_path=%2F).

-## software
+## Software and Library

 Python enviroments is given in file 'conda-environment.txt'.

 Matlab version is 2022a.

-LAMMPS version is (4 Jul 2012)
+LAMMPS version is (4 Jul 2012).

+The training is performed on v100s.